This post may contain affiliate links. Please read our disclosure policy.

 Hi everyone – Jack here.
 First, let me start off by saying that I think you’re absolutely going to love this Chicken Scarpariello recipe.
 (I know I do!)

-There are lot of different ideas floating around as to why this recipe is called “shoemaker chicken.”
+There are lots of different ideas floating around as to why this recipe is called “shoemaker chicken.”
 Some believe that this recipe got its name from the variety of ingredients ‘cobbled’ or thrown together.

 Others have you imagine chicken bones sticking out of your mouth as you eat this delicious dish – similar to a shoemaker holding tacks in his mouth as he works.